tvdtb/java-ci-docker/README.md

 Try to open the hostname you configured in `.env` as `HOST_EXTERNAL`

-This README assumes URL_EXTERNAL to be `docker.win`, so open `http://docker.win`, you should see a HTML page linking to the services which will be started in the next steps.
+This README assumes URL_EXTERNAL to be `host.docker.internal`, so open `http://host.docker.internal`, you should see a HTML page linking to the services which will be started in the next steps.

 ### Useful commands